csernazs/pytest-httpserver/CONTRIBUTION.md

   docstrings, but if the PR changes the code and the way of working conceptually, the main documentation (located in the doc directory) needs to be updated and extended.

+* nix files are provided on a best-effort basis. `tox.nix` can be used to run `tox`, `shell.nix` can be used instead of poetry for development.
+No tests have been written for these (yet!), so they may be out of sync occasionally.